 Major role of a power inverter is to convert DC (Direct Current) generated by solar panels into an AC (Alternating Current).
-Alternating current is a type of electric energy required to run your electronic equipments.
+Alternating current is a type of electric energy required to run your electronic equipment.

 Power inverter technology is constantly emerging for the last few decades to allow homeowners to earn maximum electricity from their solar energy systems.
 Solar inverters like- string inverters and microinverters both do this job meant for you as a PV holder, but their way of working is not similar.